 The Group faces risks and uncertainties that could have a material impact on its business operation.
 The principal risks include an economic slowdown and global trade issues that would result in weaker consumer demand and lead to increasing competition in the business areas in which the Group operates.
-In addition, there are risks of rising material costs and more stringent regulations which would drive up operating costs and put pressure on the Group's business.
+In addition, there are uncertainties arising from Covid-19 and risks of rising material and labour costs and more stringent regulations which would drive up operating costs and put pressure on the Group's business.